 Within those moments, I am transported out of my own life and into others lives.
-I’m lucky to know a number of business authors and love reading their books and discovering what they are thinking, or how they work.
+I’m lucky to know a number of business authors; I love reading their books and discovering what they are thinking, or how they work.

-Two great books I have read; ‘Tombland‘ is a historical fiction by C J Sanson and the second, by chef José Andrés, ‘We Fed An Island’, a story of the approach by an on the ground entrepreneur versus international aid agencies in the rebuilding of post hurricane Puerto Rico.
+Two great books I have read recently read are ‘Tombland‘, a historical fiction by C J Sanson and ‘We Fed An Island’, by chef José Andrés.
+The latter tells the story of an on-the-ground entrepreneur’s approach, versus international aid agencies’ approach, in the rebuilding of post-hurricane Puerto Rico.

-As a writer I love seeing how authors approach their story as much as the story itself.
+As a writer, I love seeing how authors approach their story as much as I love the story itself.

-Sanson sets Mathew Shardlake, lawyer, social commentator and detective in the post Henry 8th period, drawn into an early riveting murder.
-He is then caught in profound social and historical dramas and political conniving, yet holds true to his original quest throughout this 866-page story.
+Sanson sets Mathew Shardlake, lawyer, social commentator and detective, in the post-Henry 8th period, drawn into an early riveting murder.
+He is caught in profound social and historical dramas and political conniving, yet holds true to his original quest throughout this 866-page story.

-Andrés recounts his intuition and astute reading of what’s in front of him, to help rebuild Puerto Rico by cooking and personally delivering nutritious meals to a devastated population.
+Andrés recounts his intuition and astutely observes what’s in front of him to help rebuild Puerto Rico.
+He cooks and personally delivers nutritious meals to the devastated population.
 He slams the international aid agency professionals who focus on planning, contracting and stockpiling rather than delivering immediate solutions through local people.
 We Fed An Island is a study of planning over action, procedures over people, planting solutions vs doing what matters to people.
 The book describes the clash between bureaucracy and innovation and the author takes no prisoners.

-I’ve also enjoied the audio version of Michelle Obama’s book, Becoming and the funny David Sedaris, Holidays On Ice.
+I’ve also enjoyed the audio version of Michelle Obama’s book, Becoming and the funny David Sedaris, Holidays On Ice.

 What is taking your attention as you refresh over summer?